How are tendon overuse injuries treated?

 Passive therapeutic services

 Various other passive therapeutic approaches use physical stimuli such as heat, cold, electricity, pressure or sound.
+These treatments offer little to no benefit, and they are no substitute for strengthening and stretching exercises.
+In Germany, the costs of these treatments aren’t always covered by statutory health insurers.

 • Massage: When treating tendon problems, a type of massage known as deep friction massage is commonly used.
 Here the physical therapist pushes into the tendon tissue with the tips of their fingers in order to break up adhesions (stuck-together tissue).
 That can be unpleasant or even painful at the time.